Sash-github-account/pandoc_resume/markdown/resume.md

 * Doubled the packet handling capability of the reorder logic in the traffic manager, by doubling the reorder buffer memory which doubled the performance of traffic manager.

+Verification and emulation experience:

+* Developed emulation wrappers and scripts for Cadence Palladium XP2 emulator, to enable multi-chip emulation allowing for pre-silicon verification as well as board support software bring up to happen early in the development lifecycle.
+This resulted in many defects being found and fixed both in the silicon as well as in the software.

+* Implemented unit level testbenches based on an in-house python verification package called pyCDL to testeach of the design upgrade, which led to early detection of bugs, easing the development of block level testbenches by the verification team.

 Architecture Modelling experience:

 * Worked with senior designers and architects to develop a python based architectural model to study the impact of an improvised algorithm for automatic thresholding on the system.
 This helped in fine-tuning the algorithm before being implemented in RTL.

-Verification experience:

-* Implemented unit level testbenches based on an in-house python verification package called pyCDL to testeach of the design upgrade, which led to early detection of bugs, easing the development of block level testbenches by the verification team.

 **Engineering Intern, Netronome Systems Inc., Feb 2017 - Aug 2017**